 The very useful Felco Leather Secateur Holster will make sure you're quick on the pruning draw and is the perfect way to keep your secateurs safe and to hand.

-Riding to the rescue, the genuine leather holster simply clips to a belt, trousers or pocket, securely houses the secateurs at a convenient hip height and a combination of steel rivets and heavy stitching ensures this holster won't be making a quick journey to Boot Hill.
+The genuine leather holster simply clips to a belt, trousers or pocket, securely houses the secateurs at a convenient hip height and a combination of steel rivets and heavy stitching ensures this holster stays put.

-Measuring 24cm in length, 10cm wide at the top, narrowing to 8cm towards the bottom and with a riveted metal clip on the back, there's certainly room for more than one Felco leather secateur holster in town!
+The leather holster measures 24cm in length and 10cm wide at the top, narrowing to 8cm towards the bottom and with a riveted metal clip on the back are now available with an extra storage facility for your Felco Diamond Steel Tool Sharpener

-- Felco Leather Secateur Holster measures 24cm in length
+- Felco Leather Secateur Holsters measures 24cm in length

 - 10cm wide at top tapering to 8cm